GfSE/SAF-Specification/viewpoints/Physical-Internal-Exchange-Viewpoint.md

 * defines the usage of interfaces, e.g., if only a subset of the interfaces is used
 * defines the delegation of SOI element interfaces to SOI boundary interfaces
 ## Applicability
-The Logical Internal Exchange Viewpoint supports the "Develop Models and Views of Candidate Architecture" activity included in the "Architecture Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4] and contributes to the preliminary interface definition and system architecture description.
+The Physical Internal Exchange Viewpoint supports the "Create System Design " activity included in "Design Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 2.3.5.5] and contributes to the System Interface definition.

+It also supports the "Interface Management" method of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 3.2.4].
 ## Stakeholder
 * [Hardware Developer](../stakeholders.md#Hardware-Developer)
 * [IV&V Engineer](../stakeholders.md#IV&V-Engineer)